 The cap table problem

 Investors and founders alike underestimate how quickly a fragmented cap table complicates a company's future.
 Consider a pre-seed round with fifteen angel investors.
 Each now holds shares in the operating company.
-Every time the company takes a significant action - a new share issuance, a rights offering, a shareholder resolution, a share transfer - those fifteen investors must be notified, consulted, or asked to sign.
+Every time the company takes a significant action, a new share issuance, a rights offering, a shareholder resolution, a share transfer, those fifteen investors must be notified, consulted, or asked to sign.
 Some will be unreachable.
 Some will have changed addresses.
 Some will have specific objections or requests.

 More consequentially, institutional investors who lead Series A rounds and later look at the cap table carefully.
 A long list of small individual shareholders raises concerns: